Special Immigrant Juvenile Status Application Process

 Whichever process is used, the attorney will need to bring the abuse, neglect, or abandonment to the attention of the court, and will need to show the judge that it is not in the child's best interest to return to the home country.

 The child and family members can expect to be interviewed and might need to testify in court.
-As much evidence as possible should be gathered to show the abuse, neglect, or abandonment—for example, medical records and reports by police, teachers, or social workers.
-Affidavits might be needed from witnesses in the child's home country, also.
+As much evidence as possible should be gathered to show the abuse, neglect, or abandonment, and the child's relationship to the parent and any proposed guardian—for example, birth certificates, medical records, and reports by police, teachers, or social workers.
+Affidavits might be needed from the applicant as well as witnesses, including in the child's home country.
+If the biological parents are willing to sign a form consenting to someone else being appointed guardian, that can move things along significantly.
+Including articles about conditions in the home country can also be relevant and helpful, for purposes of meeting the "best interests" standard.

-Step Two, Petition for Special Immigrant Juvenile Status
+Step Two, Submitting I-360 Petition for Special Immigrant Juvenile Status

-Once a court has found that the child was abused, neglected, or abandoned, and that it is not in the child's best interest to return to the parents' home country or place of residence, the child may file a petition with USCIS requesting Special Immigrant Juvenile Status.
-This is done using Form I-360, available from the USCIS website, with accompanying documents including a birth certificate (or other proof of age) and copies of the court order of dependency, custody, or guardianship.
+Once a court has issued an order finding that the child was abused, neglected, or abandoned, and that it is not in the child's best interest to return to the parents' home country or place of residence, the child may file a petition with U.S. Citizenship and Immigration Services (USCIS) requesting Special Immigrant Juvenile Status.
+This is done using Form I-360, available for free download from the USCIS website, and by including accompanying documents including a birth certificate (or other proof of age) and copies of the court order of dependency, custody, or guardianship.

 USCIS will review the I-360 and the other evidence to determine whether the child qualifies for Special Immigrant Juvenile Status.
 If USCIS believes that more evidence is needed, it can issue a "request for evidence" or RFE.
 The officer reviewing the file should accept the findings of the judge as to whether the child was abused, neglected, or abandoned.
-However, the officer may decline to grant status based on a belief that the court order was obtained only for the purpose of immigration.
+However, the officer may decline to grant status based on a belief that the court order was obtained only for the purpose of immigration to the United States.

-USCIS is required to make a decision on the petition within 180 days from the time it was submitted.
+USCIS is supposed to make a decision on the petition within 180 days from the time it was submitted.
+It has been getting better at doing so; you can check its latest processing times online.

 Step 3, Await a Current Priority Date